publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptE/m__us_usc_t42_s671.md

             (F) reasonable efforts to place a child for adoption or with a legal guardian, including identifying appropriate in-State and out-of-State placements  <sup>\[2\]</sup>  <sup><sup> 2 So in original.
 Probably should be followed by a comma. </sup></sup>  may be made concurrently with reasonable efforts of the type described in subparagraph (B);

-        (16) provides for the development of a case plan (as defined in [section 675(1) of this title][/us/usc/t42/s675/1]) for each child receiving foster care maintenance payments under the State plan and provides for a case review system which meets the requirements described in [section 675(5)(B) of this title][/us/usc/t42/s675/5/B] with respect to each such child;
+        (16) provides for the development of a case plan (as defined in [section 675(1) of this title][/us/usc/t42/s675/1] and in accordance with the requirements of [section 675a of this title][/us/usc/t42/s675a]) for each child receiving foster care maintenance payments under the State plan and provides for a case review system which meets the requirements described in sections 675(5) and 675a of this title with respect to each such child;

         (17) provides that, where appropriate, all steps will be taken, including cooperative efforts with the State agencies administering the program funded under part A of this subchapter and plan approved under part D of this subchapter, to secure an assignment to the State of any rights to support on behalf of each child receiving foster care maintenance payments under this part;